kguo8/dl_final_project/README.md

 ### Experiments
 ---

-We conducted 3 experiments, as described below, on the training set to check which iamge augmentations were best using the [Albumentations](https://github.com/albumentations-team/albumentations) library.
+We conducted 3 experiments, as described below, on the training set to check which image augmentations were best using the [Albumentations](https://github.com/albumentations-team/albumentations) library.

 * Padding + Resizing
 * Padding + Resizing + ShiftScaleRotate + RGBShift+ RandomBrightnessContrast